OpenEvalProject/evals/manuscripts/elife-55913/v1/manuscript.md

 Jupyter Notebooks (jupyter 1.0.0, notebook 5.3.1) (Kluyver et al., 2016) were utilized extensively for prototyping, workflow management and exploratory data analysis, whereas refactoring and other software engineering was performed in the Spyder IDE (spyder 3.2.4) (Raybaut et al., 2018).
 Version control was managed with Git 2.12.2.windows.2 (Torvalds and the Git contributors, 2018) and an internally hosted GitLab instance (GitLab, San Francisco, US-CA).

-## Image preprocessing
+### Image preprocessing

 Following AiryScan 3D deconvolution with 'auto' settings on the LSM880, images were converted to 8bit TIFF files using a custom macro for the Fiji distribution (Schindelin et al., 2012) of ImageJ 1.52 g (Schneider et al., 2012).
 The minimum and maximum values determining the intensity range prior to 8bit conversion were selected manually such that intensity clipping is avoided.
 Care was taken to apply the same values to all samples of a given marker to ensure consistency.

 Samples with the cxcr4b:NLS-tdTomato nuclear label exhibited a degree of bleed-through into the lyn-EGFP membrane label channel.
-To prevent this from interfering with single-cell segmentation, we employed a linear unmixing scheme in which the contribution of NLS-tdTomato (C, the contaminant image) is removed from the green channel (M, mixed image), resulting in the cleaned membrane channel (U, unmixed image).
-Our approach assumes that the signal in M is composed according to Equation 1, implying that U can be retrieved by subtraction of an appropriate contamination term (Equation 2).(1)M=U+a∙C(2)U=M-a∙C
+To prevent this from interfering with single-cell segmentation, we employed a linear unmixing scheme in which the contribution of NLS-tdTomato ($C$, the contaminant image) is removed from the green channel ($M$, mixed image), resulting in the cleaned membrane channel ($U$, unmixed image).
+Our approach assumes that the signal in $M$ is composed according to Equation 1, implying that $U$ can be retrieved by subtraction of an appropriate contamination term (Equation 2).

+$$
+M=U+a∙C
+$$

+$$
+U=M-a∙C
+$$

-To compute the optimal bleed-through factor a we minimized a custom loss function (Equation 3), which is essentially simply the Pearson Correlation Coefficient (PCC) of the contaminant image C and the cleaned image U given a particular candidate factor ai.
-To ensure that unreasonably high values of a are punished, we centered the values of the cleaned image onto their mean and converted the result to absolute values, causing overly unmixed regions to start correlating with C again.(3)loss=PCCC,  M-ai∙C-meanM-ai∙C
+To compute the optimal bleed-through factor $a$ we minimized a custom loss function (Equation 3), which is essentially simply the Pearson Correlation Coefficient ($PCC$) of the contaminant image $C$ and the cleaned image $U$ given a particular candidate factor $a_{i}$.
+To ensure that unreasonably high values of $a$ are punished, we centered the values of the cleaned image onto their mean and converted the result to absolute values, causing overly unmixed regions to start correlating with $C$ again.

+$$
+loss=PCCC,M-a_{i}∙C-meanM-a_{i}∙C
+$$

 We found that this approach robustly removes NLS-tdTomato bleed-through, producing unmixed images that could be segmented successfully.

-## Single-Cell segmentation
+### Single-Cell segmentation

 3D single-cell segmentation was performed on membrane-labeled stacks acquired, deconvolved and preprocessed as detailed in the sections above.